 Is 304 Stainless Steel Magnetic?

 In real life, most people think that stainless steel is not magnetic, and use magnets to identify stainless steel.
-This method is actually very unscientific.
+This method is very unscientific.
 First of all, zinc alloy and copper alloy can generally imitate the appearance and color of stainless steel, and there is no magnetism, and it is easy to be mistaken for stainless steel;

 304 stainless steel is a common type of stainless steel and it is part of the austenitic family of stainless steels.
 Austenitic stainless steels, including 304 stainless steel, are typically non-magnetic.
 However, 304 stainless steel can become slightly magnetic during the cold working process.